Page Content

 Becoming a medical social worker

 Medical social work is a rewarding career that allows you to deeply connect with patients throughout their care, sometimes from diagnosis to death.
-It is a great role for someone that wants to have direct patient care that is not clinical in nature.
-Compassionate people that are good listeners, detail oriented and great at communicating may enjoy a career as a medical social worker.
-It is highly recommended that individuals that are interested in this career path get experience working in a hospital either in a professional or volunteer capacity to become familiar with medical terms and workflows.
+It is a great role for someone who wants to have direct patient care that is not clinical in nature.
+Compassionate people who are good listeners, detail-oriented, and great at communicating may enjoy a career as a medical social worker.
+It is highly recommended that individuals who are interested in this career path get experience working in a hospital either in a professional or volunteer capacity to become familiar with medical terms and workflows.

 Higher education requirements